 Day 2: Cruise to Dubronik

-After a sumptuous breakfast take a short sail towards Dubrovnik, perhaps stopping for a swim near Lokrum island.
-You can anchor northeast of the island for great views of Dubrovnik city by night, or moor in the busy port of Gruz, or head up the river Dubravka and moor at the pier of Dubrovnik ACI Marina to enjoy the charm of this lovely old building and gardens.
-Walk Dubrovnik’s city walls, take in all the stories they have to tell, and then relax with a cruise along the coast to head further north on the inside of the two big islands.
-Towards the NE of the Otok Jakljan around the two small islands off the east there is a small bay that you can go stern too to the pine trees where you can admire spectacular views over a sumptuous meal onboard your charter yacht.
+After a sumptuous breakfast, take a short sail towards Dubrovnik, perhaps stopping for a swim near Lokrum island.
+You can anchor northeast of the island for great views of Dubrovnik city by night, moor in the busy port of Gruz, or head up the river Dubravka and moor at the pier of Dubrovnik ACI Marina to enjoy the charm of this lovely old building and gardens.
+Walk Dubrovnik’s city walls, take in all the stories they have to tell and then relax with a cruise along the coast to head further north on the inside of the two big islands.
+Towards the NE of the Otok Jakljan, around the two small islands off the east, there is a small bay where you can go stern to the pine trees and admire spectacular views over a sumptuous meal onboard your charter yacht.

 Day 3: Mljet